Churchill Park School's History

 Prime Minister the Right Honourable John Key opened our administration block on September 10th 2010.
 Whilst here, he took the opportunity to visit our newly established wetlands.
 This was a joint project between the school and the Auckland City Council.
 An unused swampy area (that was bypassed by the herd of 60 cattle) in the park, and a swampy area that flooded in heavy rain, within the school grounds.
 The school was fortunate to receive a grant of $4700 grant from the World Wide Foundation for its share of plants, construction and fencing.

-Currently, the school is working towards the Enviroschools Green-Gold award (highest level challenge) along its sustainability journey.
+The school currently holds the Enviroschools Green-Gold award (highest level challenge).
 The philosophy behind Enviroschools is for students to experience how to make decisions and take action to improve the physical and social environment of our places, our community and our world.
-A worm farm, rain collecting water tanks, vegetable garden, wetlands, weta houses, 100s of native plants and native trees, solar panels and recycled materials used in art works displayed around the school, and soon the establishment of bee hives, contribute to the school's journey.
+A worm farm, rain collecting water tanks, vegetable garden, wetlands, weta houses, 100s of native plants and native trees and solar panels and recycled materials used in art works displayed around the school, contribute to the school's journey.

 In 2015, the school was awarded the Transpower Neighbourhood Engineers' Award for the design and construction of an outdoor classroom set above the wetlands.